levlafayette/SpartanIntro/Lessons/Lesson_1.md

 -- *Slide* --
 ### Goals for today
-* Part 1: Learning about supercomputers and Spartan.
+* Part 1: Learning about supercomputers and Spartan
-* Part 2: Logging on an exploring the Linux Environment.
+* Part 2: Logging on an exploring the Linux Environment
-* Part 3: Learning about Environment Modules and the Slurm job submission system.
+* Part 3: Environment Modules and Slurm job submission
-* Part 4: Submitting test jobs.
+* Part 4: Job Examples
 * Part 5: Slurm Command Summaries and Peformance Test -- *Slide End* --